VV0JC13CH/bitstudio.dev/content/snippets/2020-make-a-netlify-website-with-pelican.md

-Title: Make a Netlify Website with Pelican
-Date: 2020-01-31 16:00
-Category: Python
-Tags: guides
-Slug: make-a-netlify-website-with-pelican
-Authors: Wojciech
-template: article
-thumbnail: images/thumbnails/pelican.png
++++
-Summary: Pelican is a static site generator written in python.
+title = "Make a Netlify Website with Pelican" date = 2020-01-31 description = "Pelican is a static site generator written in python.
 It's well documented and maintained by a broad community.
-Let's see what is inside this bird and how far we can fly with it.
+Let's see what is inside this bird and how far we can fly with it." path = "make-a-netlify-website-with-pelican" [taxonomies] categories=["snippets"] tags=["python", "guides"]
+[extra]
++++
 More often people are overwhelmed by the scale of popular CMS frameworks.
 The current version of Wordpress is developed in so many directions that it's not a problem to build a shop, auction site or even blog (applause) in a couple of minutes.
 Universalism is not a bad thing until it has no influence on performance.
 If a site doesn't require dynamic content or if all interactive parts can be easily replaced by code in javascript, you should give a chance to static site generators.

 ## Introduction